Five great ways to improve your balance with yoga

 3) Specific core work feeds into the stabilizing needed for balance

 Part of finding stability from off balance comes from the whole trunk (core muscles) responsively firming.
-Practicing specific core activation movement to feel this shift from relaxed, to the whole trunk firming, can help with adapting well in potentially off balance positions.
+Practicing specific core activation moves to feel the shift from relaxed core to firming, can help with adapting well in potentially off balance positions.
 Responsive stability from our centre allows other areas of the body (like the neck and shoulders) to stay relatively relaxed.
 Try the moves in this core strength blog post.

 4) Add dynamic movement as well as statically holding yoga balance poses

 In standing balance poses, as well as holding them, you can also practice moving in and out of the poses dynamically and combining poses.
-This can be harder in some ways than holding still in a single leg balance pose.
+This can be harder in some ways than holding still in a single leg balance pose, like Tree Pose or Eagle Pose.
 Dynamic balance moves are effective training for holding static balance poses.
 At the same time we are also strengthening our trunk (core) stability and whole body coordination.

 5) Exercise your balance systems – by closing your eyes